 Water your lawn in the morning: Why the fuss?
 Water sitting around on leaves promotes diseases.
 When you water in the morning, moisture rapidly dries from the leaf blades when the sun is out.
 If you water in the evenings, moisture may not evaporate from the leaves until the next day.
 Watering in the evenings promotes diseases.

 - 🐛 To prevent fall armyworms and feed your lawn, we recommend our 5-10-30 with Acelepryn insecticide for Tall Fescue.
 It's safely low in nitrogen and the phosphorus and potassium will benefit overall health.
 Don't fertilize with high nitrogen until it cools off and your Tall Fescue begins active growth.

 👍 Real World Example: Don't use 16-4-8 fertilizers during warm/hot summer months.
 The 16 represents the amount of nitrogen.
 It's okay to use a low nitrogen fertilizer such as 5-10-30 wtih Acelepryn.

-- Next month in October, temperatures should cool off and it will be high time to fertilize with more nitrogen, such as our 16-4-8 or 18-24-12.
+- When temperatures cool off (this month? next month?) it will be high time to fertilize with more nitrogen, such as our 16-4-8 or 18-24-12.
 The fertilizer formulation we sell in our overseeding packages is the 18-24-12 blend.

 - Review the fertilizing schedule in our Tall Fescue Maintenance Guide.